Willie Mullins aiming for 10th-straight Morgiana Hurdle win

 Willie Mullins has a remarkable 10th Unibet Morgiana Hurdle victory in a row in his sights at Punchestown on Sunday.

-Saint Roi is odds-on to once more deliver the first Grade 1 hurdle of the winter to jump racing’s champion trainer and maintain a unique top-flight winning run.
+Saint Roi is odds-on to once more deliver the first Grade One hurdle of the winter to jump racing’s champion trainer and maintain a unique top-flight winning run.

 Not even Aidan O’Brien’s record of 14 Irish Derby wins on the flat contains a continuous winning streak like Mullins’s in the Morgiana.